kalekdev/uni/fundamentals/physics.typ

 $
   F = - (d U(x)) / (d x) = -k x
 $
-The familiar Hooke's law.
+Gives us Hooke's law.

 Applying Newton's 2nd law:
 $
   dot.double(x) &= -k / m x\
   &= -omega^2 x
 $
-Where $omega= sqrt(k/m)$, which ends up being the angular velocity, is often used instead. $x$ is not necessarily a linear displacement and can represent a displacement angle, for example in a swinging pendulum.
+Where $omega= sqrt(k/m)$, which ends up being the angular velocity. $x$ is not necessarily a linear displacement and can represent a displacement angle, for example in a swinging pendulum.

-Possible solutions to this differential equation are:
+There are two independent solutions to this 2nd order linear differential equation:
 $
   x(t) = e^(plus.minus i omega t)
 $